Life-Cycle Assessment (LCA)

-- Your goal here is to quickly estimate priorities for eco-design.
+- Every LCA needs a goal.
+This LCA’s goal is to quickly estimate priorities for eco-design.

 - Choose your scope — the boundaries of what you will and won’t consider in your analyses.
 Ideally you would choose everything in your Whole System Map, but you might exclude things out of your control, or too peripheral to the system.

 - Choose the functional units for your analysis (e.g. environmental impact per hour of operation, or impact per kilo of food cooled, etc.).
 If you consider multiple scenarios, this must be consistent between them all.

 Note: Choose the functional unit well, because it affects your final conclusions.
 A comparison of a disposable paper coffee cup and a ceramic mug would favor the disposable cup if the functional unit were environmental impact per cup, because one paper cup requires less material and energy and produces less waste.
 However, a comparison would favor the ceramic mug if the unit were environmental impact per liter of coffee drunk, because the mug’s impacts get amortized away over dozens or hundreds of liters of coffee drunk.

 - Make a table of your invention’s Bill of Materials (BOM) and manufacturing methods as best you can: how many grams of this material, formed with what manufacturing method, how many pounds of that material, everything.
 Also include an estimate of energy use during product lifetime, transportation from the manufacturing site to end consumer, and disposal scenario—everything that was within the boundaries you set above.
 (For example, here is a table for a common refrigerator.)

 If your business is a service, make a table of the energy use, transportation, and other things that will be caused by people using your service and performing it.

 Step 3: Calculate impacts and consider scenarios for sensitivity analysis